Best daily deals

 What should you know about audio before buying headphones?

-There’s a lot of technical jargon regarding headphones, but it’s worth your while to understand it if you want to invest in a nice pair of headphones.
-These are some of the most common terms thrown around when talking about audio in headphones.
+There’s a lot of technical jargon surrounding headphones, but it’s worth your while to understand the basic concepts if you want to invest in a nice set of headphones.

 You’re going to want to try before you buy

 Sure, it can be a pain to go out into the world, but considering how important fit and sound quality are to your experience: we always recommend trying headphones before you buy them.
-Not only is it good to ensure that the products you buy will, y’know, actually fit you: it’s important to figure out if you’ll even be able to use them in the first place without eating a costly restocking fee.
+It’s a good idea to check that the products you buy will actually fit you, and avoid eating a costly restocking fee.

-If you live in an area with a HiFi shop or other electronics store that allows you to listen to headphones in-store, you should be able to figure out if on or over-ears will fit you well.
-Unfortunately for a number of reasons, you’re not going to be able to demo in-ears except in very certain circumstances.
-Block out an hour or two to check out the headphones on a day off, and primarily focus on how comfortable the headphones are, and if they sound okay enough for you to listen to for a while.
-You can get used to minor changes in audio quality, but you’ll never quite get over a set of headphones that are too heavy, or put too much pressure on your head.
+If you live in an area with a HiFi shop or other electronics store that allows you to listen to headphones in-store, you should be able to figure out what will fit you well.
+Unfortunately for a number of reasons, you’re usually not going to be able to demo in-ears.
+Block out an hour or two to check out headphones on a day off, and primarily focus on how comfortable the headphones are, and if they sound good to you.
+You’ll never quite get over a set of headphones that are too heavy, or put too much pressure on your head.

-When buying online, you won’t be able to try on headphones before you buy, so read as many headphone reviews as you can about your target product!
-While it won’t reflect your experiences exactly, reading multiple reviews can help you get a better picture of how well a product does what it’s supposed to, or how it will fit you.
+When buying online, you won’t be able to try on headphones before you buy, so read as many headphone reviews as you can about the products you’re interested in.
+While reviews won’t reflect your experiences exactly, reading multiple sites can help you get a better picture of how well a product does what it’s supposed to.

 Bluetooth codecs impact wireless audio quality

-We’ve living in the golden age of wireless headphones and earbuds, which means there’s another specification for us to understand: Bluetooth codecs determine how Bluetooth media is transmitted from your smartphone to your headset.
-The best Bluetooth codec for your setup is the one that provides optimal audio quality and connection stability.
+Understand that Bluetooth codecs determine how Bluetooth media is transmitted from your smartphone to your headphones.
+The best Bluetooth codec for your setup is the one that provides optimal audio quality and connection stability with your operating system.

 iPhone owners are best off with wireless headphones that support AAC, which is the only high-quality Bluetooth codec that iOS supports.
 It optimizes audio quality and reduces lag-time on Apple devices.
-Android encodes AAC with varying degrees of efficiency, depending on your hardware, so you’re better off with an aptX headset or even a pair of LDAC headphones.
+Android encodes AAC with varying degrees of efficiency, depending on your hardware, so you may be better off with aptX or even a pair of LDAC headphones.
 Some Android smartphone manufacturers have their own proprietary codecs.
-Samsung’s Galaxy Buds series of earphones support the Samsung Scalable Codec, which constantly scales bitrate according to signal strength.
+Samsung’s Galaxy Buds series of earphones support the Samsung Scalable Codec, which scales bitrate according to signal strength.

 What is a frequency response, and how does it affect your music?

-Professionals need accurate audio from their headphones to mix tracks, but most consumers prefer a little variation.
+Professionals need accurate audio from their headphones to mix tracks, but many consumers prefer some variation.

 Should you get closed- or open-back headphones?

-Closed-back headphones are easier to come by, and the headphone casing completely protects the internal components.
-This design is more versatile, because you can take closed-back headphones anywhere, without your music leaking into the public sphere.
-The drawback to closed headphones is that they generally have a harder time recreating a realistic sense of auditory space, relative to their open-back counterparts.
-Open-back headphones feature grilles that expose the drivers.
-This constant flow of air in and through the headset creates a more “spacious” sound, but can’t be taken outside of a quiet environment.
+With closed-back headphones the casing completely encloses the rear of the drive units.
+This design is more versatile, because you can take closed-back headphones anywhere, without your music leaking into public spaces.
+The drawback to closed headphones is that they generally don’t do such a good job of recreating a realistic sense of auditory space, compared to their open-back counterparts.
+Open-back headphones often have open grilles that expose the rear of the drivers.
+This allows the flow of air in and out and allows for a more “spacious” sound, but can only be used for close listening in a quiet environment.

 What other features should you consider before buying headphones?